isb-cgc/NextGenETL/Targetome/README.md

 # Targetome ETL

-This repository contains scripts that support the Targetome ETL pipeline.
-The Targetome dataset is available as a MySQL dump, and can be found here: https://github.com/ablucher/The-Cancer-Targetome.
+This repository contains scripts and instructions supporting the Targetome ETL pipeline.
+The original Targetome dataset is available as a MySQL dump, and can be found here: https://github.com/ablucher/The-Cancer-Targetome.

-Steps to export the required TSV files from the Targetome MySQL dump.
 These commands must be run on a standard Debian VM in Google Cloud.

 1. From the Targetome directory of the NextGenETL repository, run the make install command to install and MySQL on a Debian VM: